-Kristen Boyles the managing attorney of Earthjustice's Northwest regional office.
+Kristen Boyles is the managing attorney of Earthjustice’s Northwest Regional Office in Seattle, Washington.

-Kristen clerked for Judge Raymond J. Pettine in the U.S. District Court of Rhode Island and Judge Robert R. Beezer in the U.S. Court of Appeals for the Ninth Circuit in Seattle.
-A four-year stint as an Earthjustice associate attorney (1993–1997) led to a position as a staff attorney for Pacific Rivers Council (1997–1999).
+Kristen is a graduate of Stanford University and Cornell Law School.
+Prior to joining Earthjustice, Kristen had the privilege of clerking for Judge Raymond J. Pettine in the U.S. District Court of Rhode Island and Judge Robert R. Beezer in the U.S. Court of Appeals for the Ninth Circuit.
+She also worked as a staff attorney for Pacific Rivers.

 In 2017, Kristen received the Sierra Club’s William O. Douglas Award for “outstanding use of the legal/judicial process to achieve environmental goals, particularly those with national significance.”
 She remains dedicated to the use of the Oxford comma.